HMS Faulknor (H62): Arctic and Atlantic convoys

 On 1 April Faulknor led a force of five other destroyers that were to escort ten Norwegian merchant ships attempting to reach Britain from Sweden via the Skagerrak.
 The Germans were expecting the breakout and damaged or sank six of them while causing two others to return to Sweden.
-Faulknor sank the burning SS Rigmor after her crew had been taken off by another destroyer, despite heavy attacks by the Luftwaffe.
-As usual, she led the escorts of the distant covering force for Convoys PQ 14 on 11–18 April, PQ 15 on 22 April–5 May and PQ 16 on 23–30 May, and then PQ 17 on 29 June–8 July with little incident other than the usual heavy weather.
+Faulknor sank the burning SS Rigmor after her crew had been taken off by another destroyer, despite attacks by the Luftwaffe.
+As usual, she led the escorts of the distant covering force for Convoy PQ 14, 11–18 April, Convoy PQ 15, 22 April – 5 May and Convoy PQ 16, 23–30 May, and then Convoy PQ 17, 29 June – 8 July, with little incident other than the usual heavy weather.
 Five days later Faulknor began a refit at a shipyard at Hull that lasted until 27 August.

-Type 285 fire control radar and Type 286PQ warning radar was fitted, a 3 in HA gun replaced the 4.7-inch mounting in the X position, and the after torpedo tube mounting was also replaced.
-She then returned to convoy escort duty, screening Convoy PQ 18 in September, and sinking the U-589 south of Spitsbergen on the 12th of September.
+Type 285 fire control radar and Type 286PQ warning radar was fitted, a 3 in HA gun replaced the 4.7-inch mounting in the X position, and the after torpedo tube mounting was replaced.
+She returned to convoy escort duty, screening Convoy PQ 18 in September, and sinking the U-589 south of Spitsbergen on the 12th of September.
 In October she escorted returning Convoy QP 15, and Convoy JW 51A in December.
 Further escort duty followed in 1943, escorting Convoy JW 52 in January, Convoy JW 53 in February, and Convoy RA 53 in March.
 In April she was detached for convoy escort duties in the North Atlantic with the Flotilla as the 4th Escort Group, escorting convoys HX 234, SC 127, ONS 6, ONS 182, and HX 239.